 The questionnaire was completed by 526 female respondents aged 18 and over, with a mean age of 39.2 (SD = 13.2).
 Most of the respondents were married (61%).
 A slight majority was non-religious (55%).
 Most have an academic education (60%).

-The sample of respondents was obtained from an online panel by "Midgam Project Web Panel", a company that specializes in providing infrastructure services for internet research.
-Participants sign up to the panel and get paid for their participation.
-The method of stratified sampling was used, based on data published by the Central Bureau of Statistics.
-Respondents first answered a screening question to confirm they have used at least one closed women Facebook group.
+The sample of respondents was obtained from an online panel by ‘Midgam Project Web Panel,’ a company specializing in the provision of infrastructure services for internet research.
+For this study, participants signed up to the panel and got paid for their participation.
+Stratified sampling was employed, based on data published by the Central Bureau of Statistics.
+The respondents first answered a screening question to confirm that they had used at least one closed women FB group.

-Research Tools
+Research tools

 The research questions were examined through a structured questionnaire that included 70 closed questions.
 Socio-demographic data was provided for each respondent.
 The questionnaire included the following variables:

 Independent variables.
 Self-disclosure.
-This was measured using the Self-Disclosure Index (SDI) (Miller, Berg, & Archer, 1983).
-SDI is a 10-item scale measuring self-disclosure in a range of personal issues (habits, feelings, emotions, relationships).
-Using a Likert scale ranging from 0 (not discussing the issue at all) to 4 (fully and completely discussing the issue), participants indicated the extent to which they agreed with each of the statements (e.g., “Things I have done which I am proud of,” “What is important to me in life”).
+Self-disclosure was measured using the Self-Disclosure Index (SDI) (Miller et al., 1983), which is a 10-item scale measuring self-disclosure on a range of personal issues (habits, feelings, emotions, relationships, etc.).
+Using a Likert scale ranging from 0 (not discussing the issue at all) to 4 (fully and completely discussing the issue), participants indicated the extent to which they agreed with each of the statements (e.g., ‘Things I have done which I am proud of,’ ‘What is important to me in life’).
 Internal reliability of the scale was high (α = .915).

 Social-emotional loneliness.
-This was measured using SELSA-S (DiTommaso, Brannen & Best, 2004), a 15-item multidimensional scale for measuring loneliness, which is the short version of the Social and Emotional Loneliness Scale for Adults (SELSA) (DiTommaso & Spinner, 1993).
+Social-emotional loneliness was measured using SELSA-S (DiTommaso et al., 2004), a 15-item multidimensional scale for measuring loneliness, which is the short version of the Social and Emotional Loneliness Scale for Adults (SELSA) (DiTommaso and Spinner, 1993).
 We extracted two relevant subscales/dimensions of SELSA: social loneliness and family loneliness.
-Using a Likert type 7-point scale, participants indicated the extent to which they agreed with the statements (e.g., “My family really cares about me,” “I am able to depend on my friends for help”).
+Using a Likert type 7-point scale, participants indicated the extent to which they agreed with the statements (e.g., ‘My family really cares about me,’ ‘I can depend on my friends for help’).
 Internal reliability of the general social-emotional loneliness scale was α = .881.
 The reliability for the social loneliness subscale was α =.81; and for family loneliness it was α = .85.

 Dependent variable.
-Perceived group significance (PGS).
-This was measured using an 18-item multidimensional scale for assessing the degree of personal meaning an online group has in one’s life.
-Participants indicated the extent to which they agreed with the items using a Likert scale ranging from 1 (completely disagree) to 5 (agree completely).
+PGS.
+PGS was measured using an 18-item multidimensional scale for assessing the degree of the significance an online group has in one’s life.
+Participants indicated the extent to which they agreed with the items using a Likert scale ranging from 1 (completely disagree) to 5 (completely agree).

 Mediating variable.
 Group involvement.
-This was measured using a 4-item index assessing the frequency of activities that users perform in the framework of the closed groups.
+Group involvement was measured using a 4-item index assessing the frequency of activities that users engaged in in the framework of the closed groups.
 Participants indicated the extent to which they perform each activity: reading posts, sharing posts, commenting on posts, or uploading original posts.
 The scale ranged from 1 (never) to 6 (every hour).
 Internal reliability of the Group Involvement Index was high (α = .73).
 Descriptive statistics of the research variables are presented in Table 1.

-Table 1
+Table 1.
 Descriptive Statistics of Research Variables